Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Problem formulation

-However, unlike existing methods which target to model $\mathcal{G}$ as a map between the sensor observation and the state field for a single discrete time point, we want to incorporate the dynamic characteristic of the fluid flow which add an addition constraint to the learning process to guarantee the integrity of the reconstructed field.
-Moreover, we also want our reconstructed field to be independent from the selected discretization settings.
-As a result, our objectives is transformed to reconstructing the state field $\mathbf{u}$ given a set of sensor observations at discrete time points $\left[ \mathbf{y}(\tau_0), \mathbf{y}(\tau_1), ..., \mathbf{y}(\tau_n) \right]$ for any given time $t \in \left[\tau_0, \tau_n \right]$:
+In contrast to available methodologies that focus on modeling $\mathcal{G}$ as a mapping between sensor observations and the state field at a single discrete time point, our approach seeks to incorporate the dynamic properties of fluid flow into the reconstruction process.
+This integration imposes an additional constraint on the learning process, ensuring the integrity of the reconstructed field.
+Moreover, we also want our reconstructed fields to be independent of the selected discretization settings.
+Therefore, our objective is to reconstruct the state field $\mathbf{u}$ given a set of sensor observations at discrete time points $\left[ \mathbf{y}(\tau_0), \mathbf{y}(\tau_1), ..., \mathbf{y}(\tau_n) \right]$ for any given time $t \in \left[\tau_0, \tau_n \right]$:

-with $\mathbf{u}$ is discretization independent.
-With the above formulation and inspired by the deep operator theory by Lu \textit{et al.} \cite{lu2021learning}, we approximate the operator $\mathcal{G}$ by a deep operator network for which we named FLRONet.
+with $\mathbf{u}(t)$ is discretization independent in both space and time.
+With the above objective and inspired by the deep operator theory of Lu \textit{ et al.} \cite{lu2021learning}, we approximate the operator $\mathcal{G}$ by a deep operator network for which we named FLRONet.